TheOdinProject/curriculum/javascript/computer_science/time_complexity.md

 #### Big O notation

-The Big O Notations in the order of speed from fastest to slowest are:
+The most common Big O Notations in the order of speed from fastest to slowest are:

 - O(1) - Constant Complexity
 - O(log N) - Logarithmic Complexity